Next time try this bourbon cake!

 This is the exact holiday cake my mom made.
 I have no idea where she got the original recipe but I do know that everyone who's tried it loves it!

-I can't imagine a Christmas dinner without it and a batch of her homemade fudge.
+I can't imagine a Christmas dinner without it, her date nut bread, and a batch of her homemade fudge.

 If you're a fruitcake lover, or you know someone who is, give this recipe a try.